needle-mirror/com.unity.xr.arcore/Documentation~/features/occlusion.md

 > Refer to AR Foundation [Occlusion platform support](xref:arfoundation-occlusion-platform-support) for more information
 > on the optional features of the occlusion subsystem.

-## Supported textures
+### Supported textures

-The ARCore implementation of AR Foundation [Occlusion](xref:arfoundation-occlusion) supports [AROcclusionManager.environmentDepthTexture](xref:UnityEngine.XR.ARFoundation.AROcclusionManager.environmentDepthTexture) but does not support the other Textures related to human segmentation.
+The ARCore implementation of AR Foundation [Occlusion](xref:arfoundation-occlusion) supports [AROcclusionManager.environmentDepthTexture](xref:UnityEngine.XR.ARFoundation.AROcclusionManager.environmentDepthTexture) but does not support the other textures related to human segmentation.

 ## Environment depth